Cause of Lake Country woman’s death on Okanagan Lake ‘undetermined’: Coroner - BC Local News

-A years-long investigation into the death of a Lake Country woman has been deemed inconclusive.
+A years-long investigation into the cause of death of a Lake Country woman has been deemed inconclusive by the BC Coroners Service.

 British Columbia Coroner Lori Moen has released her report into the 2016 death of Arlene Westervelt, who died after falling out of a canoe.